Sunday, December 28, 2008

 I dunno where he goes.

 Next thing, Clara and The Wiz are out in the woods.
 Some girls come out and dance, then Drosselmeyer summons up a boat.
-He and the girl hop in and sail off, stage left.
+He and the kid hop into it and sail off, stage left.

 Did you get all that?
-I hope so, because that's the end of Act I and, incidentally, the plot.
+I hope I hoso, because that's the end of Act I and, incidentally, the end of the plot.

 After the intermission, we find our protagonists (but not the titular one, who is no longer invited or something) in The Land Of Sweets.
 Drosselmeyer introduces Clara to some folks and Clara recaps Act I for those who didn't bring wives.
 So the Sweetsians--I guess we can call them that--put Clara in a chair, and show her some dance routines.

 It's not clear why they do this, but I like to think that it's because they peg the girl as an experienced, accomplished regicide who enjoys the tacit protection of an eye patch-wearing badass planes-hopping spellcaster, so they decide to play things safe by keeping her entertained lest she start throwing footwear and the halls begin to echo with the ringing of blood-stained crowns striking the flagstones and THAT, my friends, is a pair of NPCs to use.
 We're still a gaming blog, after all.